KAWASAKI ZZR1400 (2012 - 2020) Review

 EngineNext up: Reliability

-This is the ZZR's killer punch, the engine, one of the finest you’ll find on any motorcycle.
-Kawasaki is quoting 200bhp, 210bhp with ram air, backed up by a whopping 119ftlb of torque.
+This is the Kawasaki ZZR 1400's killer punch, the engine, one of the finest you’ll find on any motorcycle.
+Kawasaki was quoting 200bhp, 210bhp with ram air, backed up by a whopping 119ftlb of torque.

 The increase in power is the result of a virtually new engine, longer stroke with raised compression, and a fine tune to the cylinder head with reshaped and polished ports.
 Pistons have also been lightened and there’s new bypass holes to minimise pumping loss.
 It’s not all about performance - it’s also more fuel efficient than before.